hendyyou/RxJava-android/README.md

 I will be more than happy if you want to contribute/fork this repo so we can provide more knowledge to our other colleagues.

 Since there is no comprehensive tutorial on RxJava/RxAndroid/RetroLambda (in one place), at least what I am aware of, it would be great to include as much as possible code examples.
-Please, have on mind that I would like to always have code examples for both RxAndroid and lambda way.
+Please, have on mind that I would like to always have code examples for both classic and lambda way.

 Credit